Horsey Beach is one of the many unspoilt and wonderfully quiet sandy Norfolk beaches on the east coast of the UK.

 There are various places to park in Horsey, and sometimes this causes a bit of confusion.

-Because the beach backs onto Horsey Warren, the largest dune system in East Anglia, all you can see for miles around are the barren dunes, housing hundreds of different types of wildlife throughout the year.
+Because the beach backs onto Horsey Warren, the largest dune system in East Anglia, all you can see for miles around are the barren dunes, home to hundreds of different types of wildlife throughout the year.
 This is what gives this beach its wild feel.
 In the winter it has a desolate austere feel to it, in the summer it’s alive with noisy birds and insects.
 Fascinating - and it makes for a much more interesting visit to a beach.

 The seals are the real attraction of this beach and is something you really should come and see if you are in and around Norfolk from November to about February.
 It’s a magnificent sight, with hundreds of grey seals breeding here, right on our very own Norfolk UK coast.
 You almost can’t believe what you’re seeing.
 These wonderful grey seals fill the whole beach!
 For much more information on the seals at Horsey, click here